 Wait!
-She drops my hand and steps up on the carpet.
+She drops my hand and steps onto the carpet.
 She walks to the center and turns back to face me.
 Her smile now is as wide as the pampas and in one fluid motion she pulls off her dress.
 A breeze sails the cotton up through the branches.

 Naked she stands, arms relaxed by her golden sides and her head held high.

 I am spellbound by her treasures.
-Curling a finger she lies on the carpet.
-Come!
+Curling a finger she lays herself down.

-I feel a rush when I mount the fabric.
+I feel a rush when I mount the carpet.
 The force increases with each step I take.
-Reaching her side I am also naked, and she is looking up at me — smiling.
+Reaching her side I am also naked.
+And she is looking up at me — smiling.

 She bends to give me the softest kiss.
-Her hair — sweet vanilla.
+Her scent — sweet vanilla.
 Time stops and we melt into each other.
-Her energy is now in me — in us — we are one.
-My heartbeat is her heartbeat, her breath my breath.
+Her energy is in me — in us — we are one.
+My heartbeat is her heartbeat — her breath my breath.

 I hear a murmur but it isn’t her murmur.
 I hear a sigh but it isn’t her sigh.
 When I hear a child giggle I open my eyes.
-What?… The branches above are filled with people, all holding candles and smiling.
-And crowded around the carpet are even more people — also with candles and smiling.
+What . . .
+The branches above are filled with people, all holding candles, all of them smiling.
+Crowded around the carpet are even more people — also holding candles.
 Everyone is smiling but one.
 I can’t see him but I feel him.

-We are standing on the carpet — she in her white dress but I am still naked.
+We are standing on the carpet — she in her white dress, I am still naked.

 I must go, she says and is suddenly gone.
-And with her go the people and the tree and the carpet and the grass and the hill and the valley and the lights — all gone.
+And with her go the people and the tree and the carpet and the lights — all gone.
 The energy is gone.
-I hear a cackling in the distance.
-I know it’s you. . .
-I know it’s you. . .
-The cackling grows louder — louder — louder —
+I hear someone laughing.

 Next chapter: Time Ticking